Physical Education Lacrosse

 - 10 comprehensive lesson plans, including teaching cues

 - Modified rules for safe play at all levels

 - Cross-curricular connections and recommended resources for enhancing the unit

 - Drills, games, assessment charts, quizzes, study guides and more

-The US Lacrosse Teaching Soft-Stick Lacrosse DVD provides a complete video-based instructional workshop on teaching and playing soft lacrosse, which complements the US Lacrosse Physical Education Curriculum.
-Video clips from this DVD are available free on the US Lacrosse YouTube Channel, which anyone can access, at any time, for free.
+The US Lacrosse Teaching Soft-Stick Lacrosse DVD provides a complete video-based instructional workshop on teaching and playing soft lacrosse.
+Video clips presented in the DVD are on the US Lacrosse YouTube Channel, which anyone can access, at any time, for free.

 - The origins of lacrosse and the variations of the game

 - How to teach these skills to players